Bayi-0/imerisios/README.md

 This feature integrates seamlessly with the rest of the application, offering a comprehensive tool for recording and reflecting on personal thoughts and experiences.

+## License

+This project is licensed under the BSD-3-Clause License - see the [LICENSE](LICENSE) file for details.

 ## Acknowlegments:

 - [**Toga**](https://toga.readthedocs.io/)